jonklein/niex/README.md

 ## WARNING: arbitrary code execution

 This software enables arbitrary code execution **by design** – it is intended for **development and local use only**.
-If you choose expose any Niex functionality is available over a network, you are responsible for implementing the necessary authorization and access controls.
+If you choose to expose any Niex functionality over a network, you are responsible for implementing the necessary authorization and access controls.